brianpenghe/Matlab-genomics/README.md

 ```
 get(PMBCdm(strcontain('HOPX',get(PMBCdm,'RowNames')),:),'RowNames')
 ```
-*It will show*
+*It will show the full name*

 ![screen shot 2018-09-28 at 5 04 58 pm](https://user-images.githubusercontent.com/4110443/46238414-aa764100-c340-11e8-8554-5be376fa6801.png)

 ### t-SNE plot
 If you want to use the clusters defined by hierarchical clustering, let's first drop down our manually assigned cell clusters from clustering analysis by right clicking the branches and saving them as Cluster1, Cluster2...
 Based on the coloring in the example image, the clusters are:
-Cluster 1 - Orange
+Cluster 1 - Purple
-Cluster 2 - Purple
+Cluster 2 - Orange
 Cluster 3 - Blue
 Cluster 4 - Dark Green
 Cluster 5 - Dark Blue